 Not only will the balance stay in check, but you'll also save on the interest your credit card provider would charge if you carry a balance.

-Why it helps: By making payments, you're lowering the credit balance that the credit card company would be reporting, thus lowering your utilization ratio—even though you're still using your credit card for the same amount of purchases.
+Why it helps: By making payments, you're lowering the credit balance that the credit card company would be reporting.
+It means you're lowering your utilization ratio – even though you're still using your credit card for the same amount of purchases.

 How to check your credit score and report

-Before you can lower your credit utilization ratio, you’ve got to know what it currently is.
-Fortunately, you can access your credit score for free through Borrowell, Credit Karma, and possibly even your bank.
+Before you can lower your credit utilization ratio, you've got to know what it currently is.
+Fortunately, you can access your credit score for free through your bank, credit monitoring bureaus, and third parties.

 FAQ